ANIMAL BLOOD BANK

 For protection of the donor and the blood supply, we require them to be on monthly preventatives for heartworms, fleas, and tick-borne infectious diseases.

 If your pet should become a patient in need of blood, the Blood Donor Program will provide a unit of red blood cells and plasma for every unit of blood donated by the pet.

 WHAT HAPPENS TO THE BLOOD?

 After the whole blood is collected, it is spun in a centrifuge to separate the red cells from the plasma.
 Plasma contains important clotting factors and other proteins.
 450 mls of blood can be separated into two units of packed red blood cells and two units of plasma.
 This means a single donation could potentially help 4 dogs!
 Packed red blood cells can be kept refrigerated for 5 weeks and plasma can be kept frozen for a year.

+All of the donors are screened for a number of blood-borne infectious diseases to ensure only health animals enter the program.
+Before all transfusions, blood from the donor and blood from the recipient are cross-matched to ensure that they are compatible.
 The blood is collected in sterile plastic bags and is handled and stored in much the same way as human blood.
 Each bag has an expiration date and is destroyed after it expires.

 Before blood or blood products are given, your veterinarian will generally perform a cross-match to ensure that the blood is compatible with your dog.
 Blood is then given slowly through a special filter into the vein.
 The speed of transfusion and how much blood is given will vary with the needs and the size of the animal.
 Risks from transfusions are minimal.
 Some dogs may develop a fever or mild facial swelling during or after transfusion.
 This can be treated by your veterinarian.
 Dogs with serious illnesses getting repeated transfusions are more likely to develop transfusion reactions.
 Your veterinarian can answer questions about the risks involved in these special cases.